 We continue to make progress on emissions reductions.
-We reported in our 2020 Corporate Responsibility report a 15% reduction in operating greenhouse gas emissions over the prior year.
+Baker Hughes reported in its 2020 Corporate Responsibility report a 15% reduction in operating greenhouse gas emissions over the prior year.
 This reduction was partially due to lower activity during the COVID-19 pandemic, but also due to efficiency and emissions reduction efforts across our global business, including facility energy efficiency and operational energy efficiency, uptake of renewable and zero-carbon energy, and emissions reduction in our vehicle fleets.
 We will continue to employ a broad range of emissions reduction initiatives across manufacturing, supply chain, logistics, energy sourcing and generation.